Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chondro-osseous tumors have several subtypes, including the following:

 Osseous and chondromatous neoplasms account for 0.8% of soft tissue sarcomas in patients younger than 20 years (see Table 1).
+Mesenchymal chondrosarcoma is more common in the head and neck region.

-Mesenchymal chondrosarcoma is a rare tumor characterized by small round cells and hyaline cartilage that more commonly affects young adults and has a predilection for involving the head and neck region.
+Mesenchymal chondrosarcoma is a rare tumor characterized by small round cells and hyaline cartilage that more commonly affects young adults.

 Mesenchymal chondrosarcoma has been associated with consistent chromosomal rearrangement.
-A retrospective analysis of cases of mesenchymal chondrosarcoma identified a HEY1::NCOA2 fusion in 10 of 15 tested specimens.[
+A retrospective analysis of cases of mesenchymal chondrosarcoma identified a HEY1::NCOA2 gene fusion in 10 of 15 tested specimens.[

 A retrospective survey of European institutions identified 113 children and adults with mesenchymal chondrosarcoma.
 Factors associated with better outcome included the following:[